 Planning for Retirement

-“Human beings have shown we’re not good at delaying gratification.
-We’d rather buy something today than stash funds in our retirement accounts for tomorrow,” said Chatzky.
-“That’s why set-it-and-forget-it strategies are so helpful.
-You automate transfers into your retirement accounts, college savings accounts, HSAs and the money just goes.”
+“Human beings have shown we’re not good at delaying gratification,” Chatzky said.
+“We’d rather buy something today than stash funds in our retirement accounts for tomorrow.
+That’s why ‘set it and forget it’ strategies are so helpful.
+You automate transfers into your retirement accounts, college savings accounts and HSAs, and the money just goes.”

-For people who are much closer to retirement but falling short on funds, consider finding ways to boost your income now, pay off your debts, take advantage of increased retirement savings allowances and find ways to significantly cut your costs.
+For people who are much closer to retirement but falling short on funds, consider finding ways to boost your income now, pay off your debts, take advantage of increased retirement savings allowances and significantly cut your costs.